-Pregnancy and Breast-feeding
+Pregnancy and breast-feeding

-Medical Liquid Oxygen can be used during pregnancy.

-Medical Liquid Oxygen can be used during the period of breast-feeding.
+Medical Oxygen can be used during pregnancy but only when it is needed.
+Medical Oxygen can be used during the period of breast-feeding.

 In all situations, you should inform your Healthcare Professional if you are pregnant or suspect you might be pregnant.